munificent/craftinginterpreters/book/classes-and-instances.md

 type of object being called to make sure the user doesn't try to invoke a number or other invalid type.

-We extend that with a new valid case:
+We extend that runtime checking with a new case.

 ^code call-class (1 before, 1 after)

 If the value being called -- the object that results when evaluating the expression to the left of the opening parenthesis -- is a class, then we treat it as a constructor call.
-We <span name="args">create</span> a new instance of the called class and store the result in the stack.
+We <span name="args">create</span> a new instance of the called class and store the result on the stack.

 <aside name="args">

 We ignore any arguments passed to the call for now.
-We'll revisit this in the [next chapter][next] when we add support for initializers.
+We'll revisit this code in the [next chapter][next] when we add support for initializers.

 [next]: methods-and-initializers.html